jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Titania
 Set: A-Force
 **Durable**
 Titania has the new **Durable** keyword.
-This means if she gets stunned in some way that isn’t getting struck in combat, she recoversand doesn’t get wounded.
+This means if she gets stunned in some way that isn’t getting struck in combat, she recovers and doesn’t get wounded.

 However, if she was in the middle of combat when she got stunned (perhaps by Sin’s super power), even though she would recover immediately, getting stunned would still remove her from combat.